Estimating Driver Personality Traits from On-Road Driving Data: Dataset

 \section{Dataset}

-In this study, we use the dataset provided by the Institute of Innovation for Future Society of Nagoya University~\cite{Yoshihara2016Accurate}.
-The dataset was collected from 24 elderly people (12 males and 12 females) aged 50-79 years (average 66 years).
+In this study, we use the dataset provided by the Institutes of Innovation for Future Society of Nagoya University~\cite{Yoshihara2016Accurate}.
+The dataset was collected from 24 elderly people (12 males and 12 females) aged 50 to 79 years (average 66 years).
 They drove on public roads two times each, and a total of 48 driving session data were collected.
 After removing incomplete data, we retained 38 driving session data from 23 drivers.
 Hence, for some drivers, one driving session data is utilized.
+The Ethical Committee of Nagoya University approved all procedures in this study.
+Informed consent was obtained from all drivers before conducting the experiments.

-The driving tests were conducted on public roads.
+The driving tests were performed on public roads.
 In the tests, all participants drove on an arterial road first and then circumnavigated a residential area.
 The total mileage and the total driving time were different for each participant.
 The driving duration ranged from 2245 $s$ to 4762 $s$, with an average of 2885 $s$.
 The mileage ranged from 10079 $m$ to 14810 $m$, with an average of 12109 $m$.
 In addition to the driving tests, the drivers took cognitive function tests and answered questions about their driving style and workload.